Darby Township, Pennsylvania: Transportation

 As of 2018, there were 16.52 mi of public roads in Darby Township, of which 2.20 mi were maintained by Pennsylvania Department of Transportation (PennDOT) and 14.32 mi were maintained by the township.

 No numbered highways traverse Darby Township.
 Main thoroughfares include Hook Road in the southeastern portion of the township and Oak Lane in the northwestern portion.

-SEPTA provides Suburban Bus service to Darby Township along Route 107, which runs between Lawrence Park and the 69th Street Transportation Center, Route 113, which runs between Claymont, Delaware, and the 69th Street Transportation Center, and Route 115, which runs between Delaware County Community College, the Darby Transportation Center, and the Philadelphia International Airport.
+SEPTA provides Suburban Bus service to Darby Township along Route 107, which runs between Lawrence Park and the 69th Street Transportation Center, Route 113, which runs between Claymont station in Claymont, Delaware, and the 69th Street Transportation Center, and Route 115, which runs between Delaware County Community College, the Darby Transportation Center, and the Philadelphia International Airport.

 Government

 Darby Township is a First Class Township.
 It employs the Council-Manager form of government.
 The Assistant township manager is Matthew Judge.
 The council is the Board of Commissioners, which consists of five Commissioners, each representing a different Ward.
 The 1st and 2nd Wards are located in the southern part of the Township.
 The 1st Ward is represented by Racquel Holman (D).
 The 2nd Ward is represented by Rickard Womack (D).
 Womack serves as President of the Board of Commissioners.
 The 3rd, 4th, and 5th Wards are located in the northern part of the Township.
 The 3rd Ward is represented by Joseph DiLuzio (R).
 DiLuzio serves as Vice President of the Board of Commissioners.
 The 4th Ward is represented by Thomas Orlando (R).
 The 5th Ward is represented by Robert Gougler (R).

 The Township Tax Collector is Barry Merlino (R) and the Township Controller is Paul Strus (R).
 The district judge for Darby Township is Judge Steven A. Sandone, Esq.

-The U.S. Senators currently serving from Pennsylvania are Sen. Bob Casey Jr. (D) and Sen. Pat Toomey (R).
+The U.S. Senators currently serving from Pennsylvania are Sen. Bob Casey Jr. (D) and Sen. John Fetterman (D).

 Darby Township is in the 5th District of Pennsylvania in the U.S. House of Representatives.
 The 5th District is represented by Rep. Mary Gay Scanlon (D).

 Darby Township is in the 8th District for the Pennsylvania State Senate in the Pennsylvania General Assembly.
 The 8th District is represented by State Sen. Anthony Hardy Williams (D).
 Darby Township is spread over the 162nd and 185th Districts for the Pennsylvania House of Representatives in the Pennsylvania General Assembly.
 The 162nd District is represented by Rep. David M Delloso (D).
 The 185th District is represented by Rep. Maria P Doantucci (D).